Geometric Shapes and Solids for Class 5

 Three Dimensional (3D) or Solid Shapes

 Three dimensional shapes have the characteristics of real objects with three distinct dimensions: length, width and height.
-These shapes allow us to distinguish objects of depth and height in our world from flat representations such as cube, cuboid, cone or cylinder.
+These shapes allow us to distinguish objects of depth and height in our world from flat representations.

 Certainly!
 Here are some familiar types of 3D shapes:

-Cube: A cube is a box-shaped where all sides are identical squares.
-It has 6 equal square faces, 12 edges, and 8 vertices (corners).
+Cube: A cube is a box-shaped where all faces are identical squares.
+It has 6 faces, 12 edges, and 8 vertices (corners).

 cmo-geometric-c5-39

-Cuboid: A cuboid is box-shaped and its sides are rectangles.
+Cuboid: A cuboid is box-shaped and its faces are rectangles.
 It has 6 faces, 12 edges, and 8 vertices.

 cmo-geometric-c5-40